AndrejaCH/Weather_Trends/README.md

 ## EDA & Feature Engineering

-**Correlation coefficient - intro**
+**Correlation coefficient**

-Correlation coefficients are used to measure the strength and direction of a relationship between two variables (2).
+>Correlation coefficients are used to measure the strength and direction of a relationship between two variables (2).
 The value of the correlation coefficient varies between +1 and -1.
 As the correlation coefficient value goes towards 0, the relationship between the two variables will be weaker.
 The most common correlation measures used is Pearson R Correlation (3).
 A correlation between variables indicates that as one variable changes in value, the other variable tends to change in a specific direction.
 Understanding that relationship is useful because we can use the value of one variable to predict the value of the other variable (4).

 **Correlation and P value**
-Correlation is a way to test if two variables have any kind of relationship, whereas p-value tells us if the result of an experiment is statistically significant (5).
+>Correlation is a way to test if two variables have any kind of relationship, whereas p-value tells us if the result of an experiment is statistically significant (5).
 P-value evaluates how well data rejects the null hypothesis, which states that there is no relationship between two compared groups.
 Successfully rejecting this hypothesis tells you that your results may be statistically significant (6).

 **Statistical Significance**
-Statistical significance is the likelihood that the difference in conversion rates between a given variation and the baseline is not due to random chance.
+>Statistical significance is the likelihood that the difference in conversion rates between a given variation and the baseline is not due to random chance.
 A result of an experiment is said to have statistical significance, or be statistically significant, if it is likely not caused by chance for a given statistical significance level (6).

 **What's the correlation coefficient for this dataset?**
 A great way to explore, to get familiar with the data, finding patterns and building intuitions is to calculate, visualize and uncover complex and unknown relationships between variables.